Fundamental Business Concepts scope Bank reference data model.

 Standardize concept map relations

-In a similar way, we standardize relationships in our concept map.
+Similarly, we standardize relationships in our concept map.
 The data modeler suggests FIB-DM association names that match the related concepts and requirements.

 Finally, we replace the sample values with identified FIB-DM entities.
 Here is our Fundamental Business Concept map for the Call Report Entity Schedule.